hayate891/VRTK/DOCUMENTATION.md

 #### GetControllerOrigin/1

-  > `public static Transform GetControllerOrigin(GameObject controller)`
+  > `public static Transform GetControllerOrigin(VRTK_ControllerReference controllerReference)`

   * Parameters
-   * `GameObject controller` - The GameObject to get the origin for.
+   * `VRTK_ControllerReference controllerReference` - The reference to the controller to get the origin for.
   * Returns
    * `Transform` - The transform of the controller origin or if an origin is not set then the transform parent.